 Resolution.
 A network of family lawyers in England and Wales, who can help you find a family law solicitor in your area.

 Your local Law Centre.
-To get legal advice and guidance from within your community.
+To get legal advice and guidance within your local community.

 The Law Society.
 The society can help if you’re worried about your ability to pay for legal advice.